 Research School Details

-The 21st Annual (1st blended) SAARMSTE Research School for Mathematics, Science and Technology Education
+The 22nd Annual SAARMSTE Research School for Mathematics, Science and Technology Education

-The 2023 SAARMSTE Research School invites PhD students in Mathematics, Science and Technology Education, their supervisors and early career post-doctoral researchers to apply to the 1st blended experience of face-to-face and virtual sessions.
+The 2024 SAARMSTE Research School invites PhD students in Mathematics, Science and Technology Education, their supervisors and early career post-doctoral researchers to apply.

-Click on the applicable button below to apply to participate in the 2023 Research School.
+Click on the REGISTER button below to participate in the 2024 Research School.
+NB Only if an application has been accepted.

 History